-Attending an open house is a common step as you shop for your dream home.
+Attending an open house is a common step when you’re shopping for your dream home.
 Of course, it lets you see a property (often after it’s been styled and staged to look its best), which can trigger “I love it!,” “hard pass,” and every possible reaction in between.

 Here, learn about what to expect at an open house and how to get the most out of attending one.